hannahkates/global-remittances/README.md

 ## Dependencies
 - d3 v4
-- d3-sankey.
-I copied the sankey code into the repo [copied the code directly into this repo](https://github.com/hannahkates/global-remittances/blob/master/js/sankey.js) because I had trouble finding a stable, secure link to a hosted version online.
+- d3 sankey.
+I copied the [sankey code](https://github.com/d3/d3-plugins/tree/master/sankey) into the repo [copied the code directly into this repo](https://github.com/hannahkates/global-remittances/blob/master/js/sankey.js) because I had trouble finding a stable, secure link to a hosted version online.
 - To implement tooltips, I used d3-tip.js written by Justin Palmer.
 I [copied the code directly into this repo](https://github.com/hannahkates/nyc-water/blob/master/js/d3-tip.js) because I had trouble finding a stable, secure link to a hosted version online.

 ## How to run this application locally